 - We have established a steering committee made up of senior representatives from our legal, sourcing, quality and manufacturing teams that is responsible for making decisions in regards to the company’s responsible sourcing programme efforts, including due diligence and planned improvements.
 The committee met two times in 2019 to review the programme.
 We intend to continue with the same approach in 2020.

 - We have established a compliance hotline that provides for a confidential and anonymous means of reporting violations of our Supplier Code of Conduct and any other applicable laws (http://www.fitbit.ethicspoint.com/).
 We have further established a process by which any such reports are reviewed and properly investigated.
 We intend to continue with the same approach in 2020.

 Value chain risk assessments

 - These assessments are designed to identify and mitigate modern slavery risks in our value chain.
 The 2019 assessment scope was focused on our tier 1 and 2 value chain suppliers.
 The assessment started with regional and country level social and political risk mapping.
-To understand risks at site level we deployed self-assessment questionnaires and on-site assessment to evaluate our supplier’s maturity level in identifying and mitigating human rights risks.
-For the on-site assessment, we typically review the supplier’s internal policy, certifications, and process control documents, as well as perform a facility and dormitory walkthrough, and worker and management interviews.
+To understand risks at a site level, we deployed self-assessment questionnaires and on-site assessment to evaluate our supplier’s maturity level in identifying and mitigating human rights risks.
+For the on-site assessments, we typically review the supplier’s internal policy, certifications and process control documents, as well as perform a facility and dormitory walkthrough, and worker and management interviews.